Montreal City Council

-The Montreal City Council (Conseil municipal de Montréal) is the governing body in the mayor–council government in the city of Montreal, Quebec.
+Montreal City Council (Conseil municipal de Montréal) is the governing body in the mayor–council government in the city of Montreal, Quebec.
 The head of the city government in Montreal is the mayor, who is first among equals in the city council.
 The council is a democratically elected institution and is the final decision-making authority in the city, although much power is centralized in the executive committee.
 The council consists of 65 members from all boroughs of the city.
 The council has jurisdiction over many matters, including public security, agreements with other governments, subsidy programs, the environment, urban planning, and a three-year capital expenditure program.
 The city council is also required to supervise, standardize or approve certain decisions made by the borough councils.